Frequently Asked Questions

 Sending your child to camp, especially for the first time, can bring many questions to mind.
 Below we have tried to answer many of those questions for you.
 If you have further questions, please contact us.

 Laundry service is available for campers who are staying with us for 3 weeks or more.
-However, in the event of an emergency we launder items promptly for any camper.
+How ever, in the event of an emergency, we launder items promptly for any camper.

-Campers may receive letters, care packages and emails.
+Campers may receive letters, care packages, and emails.
 If you are sending a letter or package, don’t forget to write your child’s name on it.

 Gaylord, MI 49735

-At check-in you will have the opportunity to register your camper for email delivery ($5 fee).
+During the online registration and at check-in you will have the opportunity to register your camper for email delivery ($5 fee).
 Emails will be printed and delivered by office staff.
 Note that the contents of emails may be seen by office staff.

 Camper care packages are welcome!
-While your child is at camp, you may send a care package of food, clothes, books, etc. However, we ask you to limit the amount of sweets and baked goods you send so your child does not fill up on food.
+While your child is at camp, you may send a care package of food, clothes, books, etc. However, we ask you to limit the amount of sweets and baked goods you send so your child does not fill up on junk food.